-There are four small parathyroid glands attached to the thyroid gland in the front of the neck.
+There are four small parathyroid glands near the thyroid gland in the front of the neck.
 Although the thyroid gland and the parathyroid glands are close to each other and have similar names, they are different and do different things.

 Parathyroid glands are part of the endocrine system.
-This system makes chemicals called hormones that help control many of the body’s functions.
+This system makes chemicals called hormones, which help control many of the body’s functions.

 Parathyroid glands make parathyroid hormone (PTH), which helps control calcium levels in the blood.
 Calcium helps your muscles and nerves work, builds strong bones and helps your blood clot.